d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 (and its logarithm is called the log-partition function).
-The origins of that name are in [statistical physics](https://en.wikipedia.org/wiki/Partition_function_(statistical_mechanics)) where a related equation models the distribution over an ensemble of particles).
+The origins of that name are in [statistical physics](https://en.wikipedia.org/wiki/Partition_function_(statistical_mechanics)) where a related equation models the distribution over an ensemble of particles.

 ```{.python .input  n=6}
 def softmax(X):